 Be also prepared for the busy traffic within the town, especially when travelling by car.
 The traffic jam in the inner town of Ubud is a disaster and it can easily take over 30 minutes to get out of the inner centre.
 Renting a scooter will be more convenient, but make sure you know how to drive a bike before driving one in busy traffic.

-From the airport to Ubud by Taxi
+From Bali Airport to Ubud by Taxi

-When travelling from Ngurah Rai International Airport to Ubud, you have two options: you can take a fixed-price taxi or hop in a pre-booked car.
+When travelling from Ngurah Rai International Airport to Ubud, you have two options.
+You can take a fixed-price taxi or hop in a pre-booked car.